VikeLabs/coopme/README.md

 <br>
 <div>
   <p>
-    CoopMe is a website built to simplify the experience of searching for co-op's for students at
+    CoopMe is a website built to simplify the experience of searching for co-op's for students based in
-    <a href="https://uvic.ca" target="_blank" rel="noopener noreferrer"
+    <a href="https://www.openstreetmap.org/relation/390867#map=5/55.003/-124.980" target="_blank" rel="noopener noreferrer"
-      >University of Victoria</a
+      >British Columbia</a
     >
     (UVic).
   </p>